TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/TypoScriptSyntax/Index.rst

 .. figure:: ../../Images/SyntaxReferencing.png
    :alt: An object and a reference of it.

+Remember:

-Remember: References are only available in TypoScript templates, not in TSconfig.
+- References are only available in TypoScript templates, not in TSconfig (User TypoScript or Page TypoScript)

-References also only work for Content Objects, not for configuration (extension) settings (like plugin.tx_example.settings.foo = 1 for example)!
-In this case you cannot reference plugin.tx_example.settings.foo as the reference will never be the value of foo.
+- References are only resolved for Content Objects

+- Otherwise references are not resolves.
+For example, you **cannot** use a reference :ts:`<plugin.tx_example.settings.foo` to find the value of `foo`.
+  The value you get will be just '<plugin.tx_example.settings.foo' instead.

 .. _syntax-bigger-than-operator: